damitasalmon/Azure-SOC-Honeynet/readme.md

 ## Metrics Before Hardening / Security Controls

-The following table shows the metrics we measured in our insecure environment for 24 hours:
+The following table shows the metrics we measured in our insecure environment for 24 hours: <br>
-Start Time	2023-07-09 22:23:51
+Start Time	2023-07-09 22:23:51 <br>
 Stop Time	2023-07-10 22:23:51

 | Metric                   | Count